scotthmccoy/scotthmccoy.github.io/_posts/2021-11-15-🐦-viewmodel-formality-in-swiftui.md

 }
 ```

+**Note: I have come to accept that is is an anti-pattern.
+ViewModels should absolutely be segregated so that they can isolate data, be tested separately, etc.**

 This pattern requires so much boilerplate struct-access code to have to test and maintain that I wonder if it borders on MVVM dogmatism.
 The code can be simplified to: